troycomi/bed_vcf_match/README.md

 the command line expects the input chrom\_\{chr\}\_filter.vcf and will expand to each chromosome in \[1, 22\]

+### Output Format
+Currently only bed output is supported.
+Each row corresponds to a row in the input bed file.
+The columns are:
+1. Chromosome
+2. Start Position
+3. End Position
+4. Number of entries in the modern VCF within this region.
+5. Number of derived haplotypes within the region
+6. Number of derived haplotypes in the archaic VCF within the region
+7. Number of derived haplotypes in archaic which match a derived haplotype in the modern vcf.
+8. Column 7 divided by column 4

 ## License

 MIT © [Troy Comi](https://github.com/troycomi)